Artur Ekert: Early life

-Ekert was born in Wrocław, and studied physics at the Jagiellonian University in Cracow and at the University of Oxford.
+Ekert was born in Wrocław, and studied physics at the Jagiellonian University in Kraków and at the University of Oxford.
 Between 1987 and 1991 he was a graduate student at Wolfson College, Oxford.
 In his doctoral thesis he showed how quantum entanglement and non-locality can be used to distribute cryptographic keys with perfect security.

 Career

 In 1991 he was elected a junior research fellow and subsequently (1994) a research fellow at Merton College, Oxford.
 At the time he established the first research group in quantum cryptography and computation, based in the Clarendon Laboratory, Oxford.
 Subsequently, it evolved into the Centre for Quantum Computation, now based at DAMTP in Cambridge.

 Between 1993 and 2000 he held a position of the Royal Society Howe Fellow.
 In 1998 he was appointed a professor of physics at the University of Oxford and a fellow and tutor in physics at Keble College, Oxford.
-From 2002 until early 2007 he was the Leigh-Trapnell Professor of Quantum Physics at the Department of Applied Mathematics and Theoretical Physics, Cambridge University and a professorial fellow of King's College, Cambridge.
-Since 2007 he has been a professor of quantum physics at the Mathematical Institute, University of Oxford, and a Lee Kong Chian Centennial Professor at the National University of Singapore.
+From 2002 until 2006 he was the Leigh-Trapnell Professor of Quantum Physics at the Department of Applied Mathematics and Theoretical Physics, Cambridge University and a professorial fellow of King's College, Cambridge.
+Since 2006 he is professor of quantum physics at the Mathematical Institute, University of Oxford.
+Also in 2006 was appointed a Lee Kong Chian Centennial Professor at the National University of Singapore and became the founding director of the Centre for Quantum Technologies (CQT).
+After retiring from the director position in 2020 he remains a Distinguished Fellow at CQT.
+In 2020 he joined the Okinawa Institute of Science and Technology as adjunct professor.

-He has worked with and advised several companies and government agencies.
-He has served on several professional advisory boards and is one of the trustees of The Croucher Foundation.
+He has worked with and advised several companies and government agencies, served on various professional advisory boards, and is the Vice Chairman of The Noel Croucher Foundation.